nithin-bharadwaj-369-NEU/oxygen_management_system/README.md

 #### <ins>Step 8</ins>
 - After running the trigger scripts, run the 8_testcases.sql file
     - This script is used to validate the error handling of the data when invalid data is given as input.
+#### <ins>Step 9</ins>
+- After running the trigger scripts, run the 10_demo.sql file
+    - This script is used to showcase the functionality of the system